gameslabbangalore-maker/website/_events/party-games-night.md

   - A feel-good evening with something for everyone

 closing: |
-  **🎉 Join us for Party Game Night — where the only rule is to have fun!**
+  **🎉 Join us for Party Games Night — where the only rule is to have fun!**
 ---